brunocampos01/understanding-the-python-ecosystem/README.md

 ### **pip-tools**
-A set of command line tools to help you keep your pip-based packages fresh.
+A set of command line tools to help you keep your pip-based packages fresh and ensure the deterministic build.

 #### **Features**
 - Distinguish direct dependencies and versions